0xPolygon/polygon-docs/docs/tools/wallets/metamask/add-polygon-network.md

     ![manual-4](../../../img/tools/wallet/metamask/manual-4.png){width=50%}

 5. This adds the network profile to your MetaMask wallet.
 Select the prompt to switch to your newly added network.
-You'll now be able to switch between your added network and other networks from the drop-down list on the wallet main page.
+You can now switch between your added network and other networks from the drop-down list on the wallet main page.

     ![manual-5](../../../img/tools/wallet/metamask/manual-5.png){width=50%}